Skip to Content

 Best things to do in Kensington Market:

-6. Grab a craft beer at Kensington Brewing Co.
+8. Grab a tasting flight at Kensington Brewing Co.

 Kensington Market is a Toronto neighbourhood filled with so much incredible history and culture, and it’s a lot of fun to explore, whether you’re a local or a tourist!